k0sproject/k0s/docs/user-management.md

 # User Management

 Kubernetes, and thus k0s, does not have any built-in functionality to manage users.
 Kubernetes relies solely on external sources for user identification and authentication.
-A client certificate is considered an external source in this case as Kubernetes api-server "just" validates that the certificate is signed by a trusted CA. This means that it is recommended to use e.g. [OpenID Connect](./examples/oidc/oidc-cluster-configuration.md) to configure the API server to trust tokens issued by an external Identity Provider.
+A client certificate is considered an external source in this case as Kubernetes API server "just" validates that the certificate is signed by a trusted CA. This means that it is recommended to use e.g. [OpenID Connect](./examples/oidc/oidc-cluster-configuration.md) to configure the API server to trust tokens issued by an external Identity Provider.

 k0s comes with some helper commands to create kubeconfig with client certificates for users.
 There are few caveats that one needs to take into consideration when using client certificates: